 Overview

-The Bundesagentur für Arbeit (Federal Employment Agency) is one of the largest public digital services in Europe, used by millions of citizens to access employment support, benefits, job listings, and training programs.
-Via Capgemini, I was engaged as the design lead responsible for accessibility-first design system development during a complex, multi-team design transition.
+The Bundesagentur für Arbeit (Federal Employment Agency) is one of the largest public digital services in Europe - a multi-persona regulated workflow used daily by citizens, case workers, internal admins, and compliance teams.
+Via Capgemini, I led accessibility-first design system development during a complex, multi-team transition where every component had to ship audit-ready.

 WCAG